 The head office of Rotterdamsche Bankvereeniging, later Rotterdamsche Bank, was housed at Coolsingel 119 in Rotterdam.
 William Westerman, CEO until 1924, was at the helm during the bank’s many acquisitions and played a key role in the banking concentration in the Netherlands.
 In response to the growing number of female clients, Rotterdam Bankvereeniging founded the Vrouwenbank (‘Women’s Bank’) in Amsterdam in 1928.
 This closed its doors in 1971.Read about the history (PDF 1 MB)

-Slavenburgs Bank was founded in 1925 and was acquired by Credit Lyonnais Bank Nederland in 1983.
+Slavenburgs Bank was founded in 1925 en was renamed Credit Lyonnais Bank Nederland in 1983.
 That year, NCB Bank launched the innovative Direktbank.
 With this forerunner of online banking, consumers conducted their banking business by telephone.
 CLBN also took over NCB Bank in 1987 and, five years later, began construction of the head office in Rotterdam, designed by architect Helmut Jahn.
 Princess Margriet opened the building in 1996 as the head office of Generale Bank Nederland, which CLBN had acquired the previous year.Read about the history (PDF 1 MB)

 In 1784, the Baptist minister Jan Nieuwenhuyzen established the Maatschappij tot Nut van ‘t Algemeen in Edam.
 The purpose of this association was to develop individuals and society, primarily through education.
 Local chapters of ‘t Nut founded the first non-profit savings banks in the Netherlands in 1817.
 Years later, in 1983, these united to become VSB.Read about the history (PDF 1 MB)